sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-1-writing-methods.rst

 - Write a **method definition** with a **method signature** like ``public static void chorus()`` and a **method body** that consists of statements nested within {}.

-- Call the method using its name followed by parentheses ``chorus()`` to execute the statements in the method body.
+- Call the method using its name followed by parentheses ``chorus()``.
+The method call executes the statements in the method body.